wangziqi2013/wangziqi2013.github.io/_posts/2018-03-18-HTM-Hardware-2PL-and-OCC.markdown

 to abort on a conflict is non-trivial.
 Cares should be taken that wasted works are minimized, and that there is no livelock or starvation.
 Some proposals introduces a hardware and/or software arbitrator, which takes the transaction age, priority, etc. into consideration to make abort decisions.

+The second obstacle of implementing hardware 2PL derives from (h2), which says no transactional cache line shall be evicted before the last coherence request on behave of transactional load/store operations.
+With only load/store/commit instruction sequences, and without higher level semantics of the logical transaction, hardware is generally unable to determine when the last request would be.
+An easy fix is to strengthen (h2) a little into (h2'): no transactional cache line shall be evicted before commit instruction.
+Not surprisingly, (h1)(h2') are just hardware SS2PL.

 In general, read validation is performed if a reader has acquired a cache line in shared mode without locking it using 2PL principle, i.e. the reader allows other txns to access the cache line by acquiring exclusive ownership before the reader commits.